Graham Price

 • Mr. Rick Yan (Co-Founder and CEO of 51job, Inc.) in the US$1.90 billion leveraged financing for the take-private of 51job, Inc. as well as the US$450 million founder financing to fund Mr. Rick Yan’s capital contribution in respect of the take-private

-• Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) as a member of the buyer consortium in the $3.5 billion committed term loan facilities to finance a portion of the purchase price of the $8.7 billion take-private of 58.com, China’s largest online classifieds marketplace, which was awarded Finance Deal of the Year 2021 by Asia Legal Awards, Thomson Reuters ALB Hong Kong Awards and China Law & Practice Awards
+• Mr. Jinbo Yao (Founder, Chairman and CEO of 58.com) as a member of the buyer consortium in the US$3.5 billion committed term loan facilities to finance a portion of the purchase price of the US$8.7 billion take-private of 58.com (awarded Finance Deal of the Year 2021 by Asia Legal Awards, Thomson Reuters ALB Hong Kong Awards and China Law & Practice Awards)

-• TPG and the consortium of minority equity investors in connection with the multi-jurisdictional restructuring of c. $2.6 billion of financial indebtedness and the provision of $700 million in new money for Dream Cruises Holding Limited, a premium brand, Asian-sourced passenger cruise line, and its parent company Genting Hong Kong Limited
+• TPG and the consortium of minority equity investors in connection with the multi-jurisdictional restructuring of c.
+US$2.6 billion of financial indebtedness and the provision of US$700 million in new money for Dream Cruises Holding Limited, a premium brand, Asian-sourced passenger cruise line, and its parent company Genting Hong Kong Limited

-• TPG in the US$140 million mezzanine financing of its portfolio company in Myanmar
+• TPG on the US$140 million mezzanine financing to its portfolio company in Myanmar

 • Advent International on the leveraged financing for its acquisition of a controlling stake in ZCL Chemicals Limited